 Servicing micro-retailers is difficult and expensive.
 In most cases, large consumer goods companies aren’t serving them directly, but work through distributors and wholesalers.

 Sokowatch first planned to launch an inventory application targeting manufacturers and distributors, but quickly realised that most small groceries aren’t receiving services and deliveries.
 The company saw first-hand the many barriers traditional trade outlets face in search of affordable goods.

 Small mom-and-pop shops buy limited quantities and often require frequent delivery services.
 In some cases, they might need daily delivery.
 Low volume drop sizes increase delivery costs, resulting in unprofitable delivery routes.

 Micro-retailers are also often in hard to reach areas, where delivery vehicles can’t enter.
 Sales teams sometimes need to search for parking spots in congested commercial districts or travel on foot to reach these outlets.
 This creates delays and inefficiencies, further driving up delivery costs.

 Small groceries often only work with distributors and wholesalers that can provide credit and break packages into smaller more affordable quantities.
 They aren’t always getting the best deals, but the need for credit and the lack of price visibility in the market, limit their options.

 Benefits of a digitised supply chain

-By aggregating orders from micro retailers, Sokowatch can negotiate bulk purchases, and provide small shops with better prices.
+By aggregating orders from micro-retailers, Sokowatch can negotiate bulk purchases, and provide small shops with better prices.
 They can evaluate retailers’ historic sales data and provide them with access to credit and other financial services.
 These services aren’t typically available to informal traders that lack a paper trail and credit score.

-Sokowatch’s treasure trove of point of sales data, gives them access to markets trends, purchasing habits — enabling them to better target individual groceries with product offerings and promotions.
+Sokowatch’s treasure trove of point of sales data, gives them access to market trends, purchasing habits — enabling them to better target individual groceries with product offerings and promotions.
 The platform drives down costs, creating visibility in even the smallest outlet.